AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

     This section was originally written by Robert A. Duff and published as `Gem #12: Limited Types in Ada 2005 <https://www.adacore.com/gems/ada-gem-12>`_.

-Prior to Ada 2005, the following style was common:
+Consider the following type declaration:

 .. code:: ada no_button project=Courses.Advanced_Ada.Limited_Types.Default_Init